ibaryshnikov/iced-hs/README.md

 ## Platform support

-Desktop - Linux, Windows, Mac.
+Desktop - Windows, macOS, Linux.
 Supported targets are the same as for iced except the web target, since it's tricky to link wasm produced by different compilers.
 With some effort it may be possible, just not out of the box.